-Relations between Germany and Croatia are very close.
-Key to the bilateral relations are the more than 330,000 Croatian nationals who live in Germany (according to Federal Statistical Office figures) as well as the large number of Croats who previously lived in Germany but have since returned to Croatia.
-In addition, some 2.5 million German tourists visit Croatia every year.
+The approximately 390,000 Croatian nationals who live in Germany (according to Federal Statistical Office figures), as well as the large number of Croats who previously lived in Germany but have since returned to Croatia, are key to the very close relations between Germany and Croatia.
+In addition, over 2.6 million German tourists visit Croatia every year.
 The two countries also enjoy close relations in the economic sphere and in science and technology.
+The bilateral Action Plan signed by the two countries’ Foreign Ministers on 7 March 2019 further strengthens relations between Germany and Croatia.

 The Mixed Croatia-Bavaria and Croatia-Baden-Württemberg Commissions meet regularly.
-Reciprocal visits by German and Croatian parliamentary delegations and by German Minister-Presidents and members of the Länder parliaments as well as regular contacts between civil servants, business representatives, scientists, academics, students and interested individuals, ensure a lively exchange at all levels.
-In the past, humanitarian aid measures were also conducted with German support.
-These included repairing houses destroyed in the war, rebuilding and modernising infrastructure and clearing mines.
+Reciprocal visits by German and Croatian parliamentary delegations and by German Minister-Presidents and members of the Länder parliaments, as well as regular contacts between civil servants, business people, academics, students and interested individuals, ensure a lively exchange at all levels.
+Humanitarian aid measures were also conducted with German support in the past.
+These included repairing houses destroyed in the war, rebuilding and modernising infrastructure, and clearing mines.

-Economic relations are extremely close.
 Germany is Croatia’s largest trading partner, followed by Italy, Slovenia and Austria.
 Among foreign direct investors in Croatia, Germany ranks fourth, after the Netherlands, Austria and Italy.
 In addition to major investments by German firms including DAX-listed companies, numerous small and medium-sized German companies have set up subsidiaries in Croatia.
-With 2.5 million holidaymakers visiting Croatia every year, Germany makes up the largest group of tourists.
+With 2.6 million holidaymakers visiting Croatia every year, Germany makes up the largest group of tourists.

 A reciprocal investment protection agreement entered into force in August 2000 and a double taxation agreement in December 2006.